citra-emu/citra-web/site/content/entry/citra-progress-report-2020-q2.md

 [leoetlino](https://github.com/leoetlino), a well-respected member of both the emulation and the modding community, was working on a great new mod when he decided to add the missing modding features to Citra.

-Firstly, he added support for ExHeader replacement, which allowed modders to use more memory and add more code.
+Firstly, he added support for ExHeader replacement, which allows modders to use more memory and add more code.
 He then moved on to fix our implementation of IPS patches (originally written by [zaksabeast](https://github.com/zaksabeast)).
 Not stopping on his mission, he then added support for another type of patches: `BPS`.
 The `BPS` format allows distributing patches that are smaller and that do not contain copyrighted content if data is relocated.

 Based on [leoetlino](https://github.com/leoetlino)'s work, [zhaowenlan1779](https://github.com/zhaowenlan1779) later added more paths for these replacement files and patches, so that they can be used with ease.

-[Project Restoration](https://github.com/leoetlino/project-restoration) by [leoetlino](https://github.com/leoetlino) restores some of the more controversial changes made in the 3DS release of Majora's Mask back to how it worked in the N64 version, and adds several new improvements to the classic game.
+[leoetlino](https://github.com/leoetlino)'s changes make it easier for modders to add custom code to 3DS games, so be sure to check out [Project Restoration](https://github.com/leoetlino/project-restoration) sometime as a thanks for these contributions!
+For those who don't know, [Project Restoration](https://github.com/leoetlino/project-restoration) by [leoetlino](https://github.com/leoetlino) restores some of the more controversial changes made in the 3DS release of Majora's Mask back to how it worked in the N64 version, and adds several new improvements to the classic game.
-[leoetlino](https://github.com/leoetlino)'s changes make it easier for modders to add custom code to 3DS games, so be sure to check out Project Restoration sometime as a thanks for these contributions!

 (Pic of Project restoration on Citra)
 A classic game worth another playthrough with these improvements

 ### LayeredFS support ([#5088](https://github.com/citra-emu/citra/pull/5088)) by [zhaowenlan1779](https://github.com/zhaowenlan1779)

-LayeredFS is a technique used by mod makers to replace files in the RomFS (Read-only File System, where game assets and occasionally code are stored).
+LayeredFS is a technique used by mod makers to replace files in the RomFS (Read-only File System), where game assets and occasionally code are stored.
 With LayeredFS, you can replace the game graphics, music, etc. without having to rebuild the entire RomFS, which can be huge.

 Since [Luma3DS](https://github.com/AuroraWright/Luma3DS) has had LayeredFS for years, there were many requests for Citra to add it as well.
 That was why [zhaowenlan1779](https://github.com/zhaowenlan1779) decided to take on this task.

 More modern consoles often have high-level FS APIs, which means that the game requests the OS to read files.
-While this means more work for the initial implementation, it also means that LayeredFS can be added with ease simply by replacing the data to be returned to the game.
+While this translates to more work for the initial FS implementation, there are also compensations.
+For these consoles, LayeredFS can be added with ease simply by replacing the data to be returned to the game.
 For the 3DS, however, things are different.
 The FS service only provides basic functions to read the RomFS as a huge binary chunk - and the games need to parse the filesystem themselves.

 [Luma3DS](https://github.com/AuroraWright/Luma3DS)'s LayeredFS works by hooking the SDK code the games include to parse the RomFS, but [zhaowenlan1779](https://github.com/zhaowenlan1779) decided to take a harder and more robust approach.
 With help from 3dbrew documents, he wrote code to rebuild the RomFS metadata and assign fake data offsets to files.
 From the game's perspective, it would seem as if the RomFS has been completely rebuilt, but we are not actually doing that much work.